 In the process, two plots are created by default.
-The following plots were created using the script listed in the box below.
+The following plots were created using the script in the next example.
 The first one shows the sine wave period as a function of Chi^2.
 Selected dips with minimum Chi^2 are indicated with vertical red lines.

-Figure 5.12.
+Figure 5.7.
 Sine wave period plot